 To say that birthing methods have changed dramatically over the past few centuries is an understatement.
 In the ‘old days’, forceps were used most of the time, and cesarean sections were not common.

-In this century, there is an abundant amount of information which enables new mothers to be more informed, plan alternative methods of labor and delivery, and be ‘in charge’ of their own pregnancy plan.
+In this century, there is an abundant amount of information that enables new mothers to be more informed, plan alternative methods of labor and delivery, and be in charge of their own pregnancy plan.

 Labor and Delivery (L&D) travel nurses play a vital role in ensuring the safety and well-being of expectant mothers.
 Onward Healthcare's Labor and Delivery travel nurses have the skills, experience, and background necessary to help new mothers with the latest changes in childbirth.